 Since sliders are basically a collection of images, you can use the same approach to translate an image slider or carousel containing multiple images.

-You’ll simply need to hover over each image that needs to be translated, click the icon and select the one you want to replace it with in a different language.
+You’ll simply need to hover over each image that needs to be translated, click the pencil icon and select the one you want to replace it with in a different language.

 If the slider images contain links to certain local media files or link externally even, you can use the “Anchor link” to customize it based on selected language.